Best deals on home appliances in the Amazon Spring Sale

 When is the Amazon Spring Sale in 2025?

-The Amazon Spring Sale started on 25 March and will run until 31 March.
+The Amazon Spring Sale started on 25 March and runs until 31 March.

 What were the best deals in last year’s Amazon Spring Sale?